jonphamm/Jon-Cybersecurity-Portfolio/1. Network Security - Case Study/Identifying & Preventing Network Attacks.md

-# Network Forensics and Analyzing Network Traffic
+# Network Security and Forensics
 ## Case Study
 The case study is written on the basis of a fictional company: